lineality/definition_behavior_studies/README.md

 'Structured' data is roughly tabular or 'dictionary' data, but 'dictionary' is defined differently across and within various programming languages with no single overall lexicon.

-'Semi-structured' language is confusingly used to refer to either dictionaries (as opposed to tables with rows and columns, even if the data-defined is identical) or to hybrid data such as json-dictionary that contains unstructured natural language.
+'Semi-structured' language is confusingly used to refer to either dictionaries (as opposed to tables with rows and columns, even if the data-defined are identical) or to hybrid data such as json-dictionary that contains unstructured natural language.

 # 5. Project-Areas & Coordinated-Decisions: